barseghyanartur/ska/docs/index.rst

 Security notes
 +++++++++++++++++++++++++++++++++++++++++++++++++++
-From point of security, in current implementation, you should be serving both: (1) server page (/ska/login/) and (2) the client page, which contains the authentication link, via secure HTTP connection.
+From point of security, you should be serving the following pages via HTTP secure connection:

+- The server login page (/ska/login/).
+- The client page containing the authentication links.

 License
 ===================================================